 Following rivers and streams is suggested, because in a lot of cases they lead to civilizations.
 Additional approaches include following the sun, moon, stars (such as the North Star), and certain plants and trees.
 Survivopedia may help you find your way by explaining how to use what's available in nature to identify directions.

 It’s possible you wind up in circumstances where navigation doesn’t make as much sense, or you feel you don’t need to stray very far from basecamp.
 To get rescued quicker or at all, you’ll need to be able to get someone's attention with a signal.
 The goal is maximized visibility.

 A fire is one of the most well-known signals.
 People may or may not be able to see the fire but there’s a good chance someone will see the smoke rising.
 Another example is a shiny object such as a mirror or something metallic.
 You can use the sun to give off a far-reaching reflection.
 If you have any bright clothing or blankets available you can lay them down in a visible area to potentially get someone’s attention.
 If there are large rocks available you can use them to spell out H-E-L-P or S-O-S.

 Whatever you use, be aware of contrast.
 In other words, make sure it will stand out from the background it's in, or it won't be very effective.
 If the background a rescuer will see is dark, make your signal with light-colored materials and vice versa.
 3 is the universal distress signal (or 6 in the U.K. and European Alps) so if it's possible, create 3 signals.

 This video shows how to make a signal fire in just a few simple steps.
-The results speak for themselves.

 One of the best possible ways to learn about any subject is to take advantage of the advice and experience of experts.
-Fortunately, there’s a lot of people out there that either by love for the outdoors or necessity have become masters of survival.
+Fortunately, there are a lot of people out there that either by love for the outdoors or necessity have become masters of survival.
 Here are a few you might want to take a look at in no particular order.